My name is Mark Ellebracht.

 Most people underestimate how far they can take themselves physically.
 In fact, anybody could end up with bodies like mainstream models (both male and female) if they push themselves enough.

 And push myself I did.
 I got pretty strong for somebody my size, despite never being someone who was a naturally strong kid.
-I could do a single pull up with my bodyweight before I started lifting.
-NOT ONE!

 I wasn't born with the genetics of an NFL linebacker or Olympic sprinter.
 Honestly, even now my wrists barely measure over 6 inches.
 Before I started lifting, I couldn't do one proper Pull-Up.
 Not even ONE!